kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

 # Integrate with SAP Cloud Logging

-The SAP Cloud Logging service is an instance-based and environment-agnostic observability service that builds upon OpenSearch to store, visualize, and analyze logs, metrics, and traces.
-This guide explains how to define LogPipelines and TracePipelines to ingest application and access logs as well as distributed trace data in the SAP Cloud Logging service.
+SAP Cloud Logging is an instance-based and environment-agnostic observability service that builds upon OpenSearch to store, visualize, and analyze logs, metrics, and traces.
+This guide explains how to define LogPipelines and TracePipelines to ingest application and access logs as well as distributed trace data in instances of SAP Cloud Logging.

 ## Prerequisites

-- The SAP Cloud Logging service with OpenTelemetry enabled to ingest distributed traces
+- An instance of SAP Cloud Logging with OpenTelemetry enabled to ingest distributed traces
-- A Secret named `cls` in the `cls-integration` namespace, holding the credentials and endpoints for the instance
+- A Secret named `sap-cloud-logging` in the `sap-cloud-logging-integration` namespace, holding the credentials and endpoints for the instance

-## Ship Logs to Cloud Logging Service
+## Ship Logs to SAP Cloud Logging

 The Telemetry module supports the convenient shipment of applications and access logs using LogPipeline custom resources.
 For more details, see [Kyma Telemetry Application Logs Documentation](./../../02-logs.md).
 The setup distinguishes application logs and access logs which can be configured independently.
-To enable shipping logs to the SAP Cloud Logging service follow the below procedure:
+To enable log shipment to the SAP Cloud Logging service instance follow the below procedure:

 1. Deploy the LogPipeline for application logs:
     ```
-    cat <<EOF | kubectl apply -n cls-integration -f -
+    kubectl apply -n sap-cloud-logging-integration -f - <<EOF
     apiVersion: telemetry.kyma-project.io/v1alpha1
     kind: LogPipeline
     metadata:
-      name: cls-application-logs
+      name: sap-cloud-logging-application-logs
     spec:
       input:
         application: